Gardaí seize truck where 16 people found on ferry bound for Rosslare

 “They may want to claim asylum or they may wish to be returned to a safe country,” he said.

-Tánaiste Simon Coveney told the Dáil on Thursday gardaí will work closely with police services across the EU to deal with the trafficking of the 16 people found on a ferry bound for Rosslare Europort.
+Tánaiste Simon Coveney told the Dáil on Thursday gardaí will work closely with police services across the EU to deal with the trafficking of the 16 people.

 Mr Coveney said trafficking “is criminal activity that doesn’t respect borders” and said gardaí were currently working closely with the PSNI in relation to the deaths of 39 migrants trafficked to the UK.